 Its tough, but also incredibly rewarding.
 Owning and managing my own business has been the hardest and most challenging thing I have ever committed to.
 However, nothing compares to working for yourself and making your own rules.
 You just need to be prepared to get stuck into it and be in it for the long haul.
 Not everyone is nice, helpful or supportive.
 A lot of doors have closed on us and people (who we didn't expect) have turned their backs on us.
 Every roadblock or struggle is a learning experience though and you're always better and wiser for it.

 Be patient!
 A lot of things we've worked on for months and years have taken an incredibly long time to come to fruition.
 But when they finally do, the wait is worth it.

 Surround yourself with positive people who are going to support you and be there for you when the going gets tough (and it often does).
 Having a strong network of friends and family around us has been amazing.

 How important for you has it been to have a mentor?

 To be honest, I have not had a specific mentor in business up until this point!
 I have been fortunate to have had wonderful friends around me who have mentored me in other aspects of my life, so the business part we have kind of made our way through on our own.

-We are reaching a point in our business now though where there's many different avenues we'd like to explore and we will be bringing mentors and consultants on board.
-It is never too late to start, and in hindsight I think I would have benefited from having a specific business mentor on this journey.
+We are reaching a point in our business now though where there are many different avenues we'd like to explore and we will be bringing mentors and consultants on board.
+It is never too late to start, and in hindsight, I think I would have benefited from having a specific business mentor on this journey.

-Jess Gerring is a graduate of the RMIT Advanced Diploma Business (Public Relations)
+Jess Gerring studied the RMIT Advanced Diploma Business (Public Relations)

 "Be brave!
-Self doubt kills more ideas than failure ever will."
-Jess Gerring - Co-Founder of Hello Hair.
+Self-doubt kills more ideas than failure ever will."
+Jess Gerring